imyasin2000/pychat/README.md

 what can it do?
   - sending text messages to freinds
   - sending media and files to freinds
-  - you can upload files in server (some thing like cloud 😊 and we serve them for ever )
+  - you can upload files in server (some thing like cloud 😊 and we serve them for ever, and you can redownload anytime)
   - sending ad to friends like google ads
   - play games and share score
   - set password or face unlock